How Aerospace is Shaping the Workplace of the Future

 State-of-the-art facilities will mean little without the talented personnel who work in them, and Aerospace’s efforts are also focused on how to maintain its mission-driven culture and foster innovation, even when teams are spread across facilities around the country.
 Access to tools, data, computing resources and laboratory equipment will need to be seamless and consistent regardless of the location where work is happening.

-The enhanced DEI initiatives are one of several ways Aerospace is investing to recruit, develop and retain the brightest minds.
+The enhanced workforce initiatives are one of several ways Aerospace is investing to recruit, develop and retain the brightest minds.
 Together, these efforts and those of the Workplace of the Future task force will position the company to be a workplace of choice for top talent, including the emerging generation of digitally-native scientists and engineers that will make up our future workforce.

 While what, exactly, the future of work will look like remains uncertain, Aerospace will be prepared to adapt to whatever comes next, with the tools, technology and people to solve the space enterprise’s hardest problems.